modelyst/hte-client/README.md

 export HTE_POSTGRES_PASSWORD=password
 ```
 This can help keep sensitive credentials in working memory only and not in plaintext.
 Environmental variables will override any variable set in the `.env` file.

+## Jupyter
+An example Jupyter notebook and sql queries are provided under the jupyter/ directory showing how one can use hte_client in a jupyter environment.
+Configuration is still handled as above.